pypa/virtualenv/docs/explanation.rst

 virtualenv defaults to using the builtin creator if one is available for the target environment, falling back to the venv creator otherwise.

+Whichever creator runs, the interpreter ends up reachable under several names, listed in :doc:`reference/environment-layout`.
+Tools reach for different ones - a shebang may say ``python``, a CI job may call the versioned name - and an environment offering only one of them would break the others.
+The builtin creators take the version-bearing names from the target interpreter and add the host executable's own file name, so a host called ``pypy3.11`` or ``python_d.exe`` stays reachable under the name its callers already use.

+Windows copies rather than symlinks, because symlinking the interpreter there is unreliable (`bpo-42013
+<https://bugs.python.org/issue42013>`_).
+From CPython 3.13 the file copied is the ``venvlauncher.exe`` redirector out of
+the host's standard library rather than the interpreter itself.
+The redirector reads ``pyvenv.cfg`` and hands off to the base prefix, which saves copying the DLLs and the standard library zip into every environment.
+Which name a copy carries makes no difference to where it lands, since the redirector resolves its target from a value compiled into it rather than from its own file name.

 *********
  Seeders
 *********